-- Prepare a ring chuck, and that is a short spindle of wood turned around.
+- Prepare a ring chuck, a short spindle of wood turned around.

 - Turn the ring to the desired shape and sand.
-When using the lathe, run the ring at high speed and make light cuts.
+Run the ring at high speed using the lathe and make light cuts.
 Make a matching set of the same wood and smooth it.

 - Buff the rings to finish.
-Use a 400 grit sandpaper, buff with three stages, and finish with wax.
+Use 400 grit sandpaper, buff three stages, and finish with wax.

 How to fix a bent ring